Skillet, Frying Pan and Sauté Pan: What’s the Difference

 Frying pans are best suited for deep frying or searing meat because they have lighter weight which makes them easier to maneuver than skillets or saute pans.

-Sauté pans shine in certain areas but also fall short in others so it depends on what dish you’re cooking and how many people you’re cooking for as well as the type of cooking style needed!
+Sauté pans shine in certain areas but also fall short in others, so it depends on what dish you’re cooking, how many people you’re cooking for, and the type of cooking style needed!

 Questions?
 Reach out to Michelle at michelle@ovenspot.com